News & Media

 Reducing the spread of Strep A in schools

-01 August 2022 Category: Company News
+01 August 2022 Category: Nviro News

 Over the last few days, Public Health officials issued guidance about how to treat Strep A in schools following the tragic death of several young children.
 Although Strep A is often harmless it is highly infectious and it can be caught through close contact and from coughs and sneezes.
 Most often, symptoms are mild – a sore throat or a skin infection that can be easily treated with antibiotics.
 Strep A can cause a range of things, some of which are more serious.